|

 While the inside is curing (min 4 days to be able to withstand masking - more the safer), I had the partitions/rooms to

-blade) and used them to make the electrical runs back, forth and around the car.
-Since the brass conducts, I put down
+to make the electrical runs back, forth and around the car.
+Since the brass conducts, I put down strips of Scotch Super

-strips of Scotch Super tape (packing tape) first, and then laid down the copper on top of it.
-I ended up with less than
+tape (packing tape) first, and then laid down the copper on top of it.
+I ended up with less than .005in build up.

-under carpeting, and it makes good contact points.
+it makes good contact points.
 Obviously, electrical insulation is not necessary on the plastic stuff.
+But, keep in mind

-But, keep in mind that you have to heat up that copper to solder.
-Too much heat and too long of an exposure will warp
+that you have to heat up that copper to solder.
+Too much heat and too long of an exposure will warp and melt the plastic.

-and melt the plastic.
 That is REAL bad!
-The layer of packing tape will help, but this is where a variable temperature
+The layer of packing tape will help, but this is where a variable temperature soldering station

 I made 2 light rails to run across the ceiling from end to end using .060 or .080 styrene strips and the copper tape.